ANTENA LIVING

 💸 What it costs (and how to pay less)

 Drop-in is the right way to test a new spot.
 Once you have settled on one or two, the 5- and 10-class packs are how regulars actually pay.
-Most studios also run a discounted first-class deal around MX$100.
+Most studios also run a discounted first-class deal around MXN$100.

 Boutique studio budget